exonum/exonum-doc/src/advanced/consensus/consensus.md

   6. _Request_ - request message for receiving certain information using *requests algorithm*.

-In comparison with other *PBFT* algorithms, consensus algorithm in Exonum has such distinctive features:
+In comparison with other BFT algorithms, the consensus algorithm in Exonum has such distinctive features:

 - Rounds have a fixed start time but they do not have a definite end